 There was a long silence between the three of them.
 The Baron seemed to be genuinely considering his options.
-Perhaps he had expected Sionis and Iliera to fight their way out and now that he had them here he wasn’t sure how to proceed… or perhaps this was his plan all along.
-Either way, Sionis knew there were at least ten guards between them and the main exit.
-If things got nasty, they could push forward, hit the balcony, and take to the streets.
-If they could get lost in the city, they might be able to evade capture again.
+Perhaps he had expected us to fight our way out.
+Now that he had us here he wasn’t sure how to proceed… or perhaps this was his plan all along.
+Either way, I knew there were at least ten guards between us and the main exit.
+If things got nasty, we could push forward, hit the balcony, and take to the streets.
+If we could get lost in the city, we might be able to evade capture again.

-“Well, here’s the deal,” the Baron said, pulling Sionis back to the moment.
+“Well, here’s the deal,” the Baron said, pulling me back to the moment.
 “I’m not a fool.
-I know all about your little organization, the Remnants of Hope, and I know you’re superstars in the Alliance world thanks to your work on Argus.
+I know all about your little organization, your Academy as it were, and I know you’re superstars in with Udiria and Stonehaven.
 Killing you is more trouble than it is worth.
 I acknowledge that.
 There would be retaliation, more damage control, wasted time recovering assets, and anything else your fans might do to me.
 So no, I’m not going to kill you.”

 “Wonderful,” Iliera said.
 “Now that we have that resolved we—”

 “How do you propose we do that?”
-Sionis asked.
+I asked.

 “The way I see it, you’re some pretty powerful folk.
 I got people in various places of the world that are causing me problems.
 To be frank, I want them out of the way.
 I was impressed with the damage you did to my own warehouse back in the day; I can’t imagine what you’re capable of now.”

 “No,” Iliera said firmly.
 “I refuse to do your dirty work.
 I already regret helping those villainous pirates.”

 The Baron squinted and nodded his head slowly, as though he understood where she was coming from.
 Then, he glanced at me and raised a brow.
 “What about you?”